-- A KR S is defined as a triple (LP, LC, |=), where: - LP is a formal language of sets of premises (i.e., premise expressions) - LC is a formal language of sets of conclusions (i.e., conclusion expressions) - = is the entailment relation. - Conc(P,S) stands for the set of conclusions that are entailed in KR S by a set of premises P - We assume here that |= is a functional relation.
+- A KR S is defined as a triple (LP, LC, |=), where: - LP is a formal language of sets of premises (i.e., premise expressions) - LC is a formal language of sets of conclusions (i.e., conclusion expressions) - Remark: In declarative logic programs KR, LC is a subset of LP - = is the entailment relation. - Conc(P,S) stands for the set of conclusions that are entailed in KR S by a set of premises P - We assume here that |= is a functional relation.